 Friends of students (unofficial visitors) are not allowed to make social visits during normal school hours.
 Such visitors will be asked to leave the property immediately.
-Students are not to encourage or engage with these unofficial visitors.
+Students should not encourage or engage with these unofficial visitors.
 Any visitors to the College are to sign in at Reception.
-College staff are to wear a school staff ID card.
+College staff wear a school staff ID card.